mi-s/RoboticsFinalProject/README.md

 ### General outline:

-* q_learning.py:
-- manually built action matrix in q_learning.py
-- implemented Q-learning algorithm and training steps in q_learning.py
-- algorithm only receives reward at maze exit
-- If action is taken that would lead to a dead end, reset algorithm to initial state
-- Q-matrix is considered converged when 5000 iterations pass and no values in the matrix get changed.
+#### q_learning.py
+This file handles the Q-Learning part of our project.
+When run, it will create a converged Q-Matrix for our maze.
+In it, we manually built a 31x2 action matrix by adding all possible state transitions.
+Then, we implemented a Q-Learning algorithm that gives a reward when the end-state is reached.
+If it ever randomly takes an action that leads to a dead-end, then it simply restarts the algorithm.
+Once the algorithm has converged after 5000 iterations without any change, the algorithm completes.

-* movement_perception.py:
+#### movement_perception.py:
-- Continuously scan 0, 90, and 270 degree directions to identify if robot is in straight, turn, or fork (action)
+This file handles the robot's movement and perception as it navigates the maze.
+To differentiate between straights, turns, and forks, the robot continuously scans in the 0, 90, and 270 degree directions while moving through straights.
+When the robot detects that moving directly forward is no longer possible or is not the only possible path, it will  decide whether it is in a turn or action and then slow to a stop in the intersection.
+Should turning be the best possible path, the robot will rotate 90 degrees in-place in the correct direction before driving straight.
+If it is in action where it is best to move straight, it will simply continue going straight.

+Although our turns are handled in a way that could potentially lead to error due to lack of proportional control, in our project we handle 3 consecutive actions without issue.
+This is due to the proportional control used to align our robot in straights and when transitioning to and between turns.

+Actions are read in from a csv file into an array.
+The navigation function will continuously run until all actions loaded into the array have been completed.
+At that point, the robot has exited the maze and will celebrate.

 - Utilize proportional control to center robot while driving through straights and smooth transitions between straights and turns/actions
 - Turning left or right is handled by turning 90 degrees in the correct direction and then driving straight until the turn is exited
 - Reads in actions from converged Q-Matrix